gromacs/gromacs/docs/web-manual/analysis.rst

 ~~~~~~~~~~~~~~~~

 Under the hood |Gromacs| implements some more fitting functions, namely a
-function to estimate the error in time-correlated data due to Hess Hess
+function to estimate the error in time-correlated data due to Hess \ :ref:`149 <refHess2002a>`:
-(2002b):

 .. math::